maddenp/iotaa/README.md

 In the base environment of a conda installation ([Miniforge](https://github.com/conda-forge/miniforge) recommended), install the [condev](https://github.com/maddenp/condev) [package](https://anaconda.org/maddenp/condev), then run `make devshell` in the root of an `iotaa` git clone.
 See the [condev docs](https://github.com/maddenp/condev/blob/main/README.md) for details but, in short: In the development shell created by `make devshell`, edit and test code live (either by starting a `python` REPL, or by invoking the `iotaa` CLI program), run the auto-formatter with `make format`, and run the code-quality tests with `make test`.
 Type `exit` to exit the development shell.
 (The underlying `DEV-iotaa` conda environment created by `make devshell` will persist until manually removed, so future `make devshell` invocations should be much faster than the first one, which must create the environment.)

-## Notes
+## Important Notes

+- Since tasks `yield`ing the same name are viewed as identical by `iotaa` and collapsed into a single node in the task graph, be sure that distinct tasks `yield` distinct names.
-- Workflows can be invoked repeatedly, potentially making further progress with each invocation, depending on readiness of external requirements.
-Since task functions' assets are checked for readiness before their requirements are checked or their post-`yield` statements are executed, completed work is never performed twice -- unless the asset becomes not-ready via external means.
+- Workflows may be invoked repeatedly, potentially making further progress with each invocation, depending on readiness of external requirements.
+Since task functions' assets are checked for readiness before their requirements are checked or their post-`yield` statements are executed, completed work is never repeated (i.e. tasks are idempotent) -- unless the asset becomes not-ready via external means.
 For example, one might notice that an asset is incorrect, remove it, fix the workflow code, then re-run the workflow: `iotaa` would perform whatever work is necessary to re-ready the asset, but nothing more.
-- For dry-run mode to work correctly, `iotaa` assumes that no statements that affect external state execute before the final `yield` statement in a task function's body.
+- For dry-run mode to work correctly, `iotaa` assumes that any statements affecting external state execute only after the final `yield` statement in a task function's body.
+- Similarly, since non-`yield` statements preceding the final `yield` statement may be executed at any time, and potentially multiple times, be sure that such statements are idempotent and do not produce side effects, unless such side effects are required.
 - Currently, `iotaa` is single-threaded, so it truly is "one thing after another".
 Concurrent execution of mutually independent tasks may be added in future work.

 ## Demo